| Hannah Tsai

-Beach Holidays near Nagoya: The Matcha-dessert paradise of Nishio and the art island of Sakushima
+Beach Holidays near Nagoya: Matcha-Dessert and the Art of Sakushima

 Tired of the concrete jungle?
 How about a relaxing holiday on an island of art?
 Nishio in Aichi Prefecture is a short one-hour train ride from Nagoya Station and home to Sakushima, an island of art filled with Instagramable spots.
 And don't forget about Nishio's famous green tea sweets and eel bowls.
 Let's go on a little trip and eat a lot of sweets!

 Nishio is located in the suburbs of Aichi Prefecture, about an hour by train from Nagoya Station.
 The city is surrounded by nature and the sea, away from the hustle and bustle of the bigger city.
 But despite the town's small size it is one of the largest producers of matcha green tea and eels in Japan.

 When it comes to matcha, visitors may be familiar with Uji tea from Kyoto but Nishio, the second-largest producer of matcha in Japan, has a history of over 700 years of matcha production.
 Some people say that matcha from Nishio has a stronger aroma than others and a brighter green color than Uji tea.
 Nishio matcha, is known by experts to pass through stricter quality control, because only tea leaves grown near Nishio are used.
 This is why it is the chosen ingredient for the Japanese drink brand Ito En.
 If you are ever in Nishio, be sure to order some of their matcha sweets to get a taste of the real thing.